-If you only have two minutes, please read this:
+If you only have a few minutes, please read this:

 Our home now has a year-round zero-carbon footprint and we pay zero for heating oil and electricity combined.
 We have “gone zero”.
 Having a zero-carbon footprint on our home means the carbon dioxide gas emitted by us burning fuel to heat our home plus the carbon dioxide gas emitted by power stations to generate the electricity used by our home total zero for a full year.

 How did we do this?
 By installing extra insulation, heat pumps and triple-glazed windows, we have cut the energy our house uses so much that it is now all generated by our solar panels.
 This not only gives us a zero-carbon footprint but zero heating and electricity bills combined.

 This book is the roadmap for you to go zero and to save money, probably thousands of dollars a year.
 It is based on our experience but also benefits from what we have learned along the journey.
 If we were to do it again, we could now do it better than the way we did it.
 This book is version 2.0 of the roadmap of how to go zero and save money.